osa1/tiny/README.md

 - `/nick <nick>`: Change nick

+- `/list`: List all channels in current server

 - `/names`: List all nicks in the current channel.
 You can use `/names <nick>` to check if a specific nick is in the channel.